jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.024.png" width="300" />

-The large square might have contents, drawn with thick lines, might represent the command’s *implementation*, because they might be private.
+The large square's contents, drawn with thick lines, might represent the command’s *implementation*, because they might be private.
 The objects inside the large square that are drawn with thinner lines, might be the command’s parameters: its publics.

-(Notation for *parameters* might be involved in the picture above, but might remain unexplained until the chapter "Parameters".)
+### Parameters and Return Values Not Covered

+Symbolizations for parameters and return values might not be covered much in this text.
+Those are intended to be covered by another chapter: *Parameters*.

 ### Conclusion

-Using the constructs for commands from Circular, it may seem circumstantial whether a command symbol could be stereotyped as a block, clause, definition, call, etc. It seems to result from the way basic language elements from Circular relate to each other.
+Using commands constructs from Circular, it may seem circumstantial whether a command symbol might be stereotyped as a block, clause, definition, call, etc. It seems to result from the way basic language elements from Circular relate to each other.
 Still, it may be relevant to be aware how these symbols from Circular can be combined to represent constructs from other languages.

 ### Synonyms

-These terms may possibly be used interchangeably depending on context.
+The following terms may possibly be used interchangeably depending on context.

 #### Command Definition Synonyms